Astrobr/astroblog.github.io/source/_posts/RLSummary5.md

 #### Control Using VFA

-Similar to VFAs, we can also use function approximators for action-values and we let $q_\pi(s,a)\approx\hat q(s,a,\vec w)$.
+Similar to VFAs, we can also use function approximator for action-values and we let $q_\pi(s,a)\approx\hat q(s,a,\vec w)$.
 In this part we will use VFA to approximate policy evaluation and than perform $\epsilon$-greedy policy improvement.
 However, this process can be unstable because it involes the intersection of function approximation, bootstrapping, and off-policy learning.
 These three things are called as *the dadely triad*, which may make the result fail to converge or converge to something bad.
 Now I will quickly pass this part using the basic concept we have mentioned before.

 First we define our objective function $J(\vec w)$ as: